kjendrzyca/best-practices/README.md

 - "I wasted time perfecting and complicating a straightforward module so that you could waste your time understanding it"
 - "If you only have a hammer, you tend to see every problem as a nail"

+## Frameworks

+- "The framework cannot know how to separate your concerns for you.
+It should only provide powerful, expressive tools for the user to do it correctly."

 ## Testing

 - Initialize only what is necessary to make the test pass